 Trainings and breakout sessions will occur on November 16 and 17 with an opportunity to take the Certified Floodplain Manager (CFM) test on Friday, November 18.
 There will also be a field tour of local flood projects on Wednesday afternoon.
 Visit the conference website for more information.

 Association of State Floodplain Managers (ASFPM)

-ASFPM also has an online training program and training is added regularly.
+ASFPM has an online training program and training is added regularly.
 See http://www.floods.org/n-calendar/webinars.asp for more information.

-- E273: Managing Floodplain Development through the NFIP.
-12 Core CECs.
-March 17-20; May 5-8; and September 15-18.
+E273: Managing Floodplain Development through the NFIP.
+Emmitsburg, MD.
 This is a basic NFIP four day course that lays the foundation for working with the NFIP in application in the field, and is targeted for local, Tribal, State and Federal Floodplain Managers.
 Topics covered include outreach, mapping (risk determination), rules and regulations, permitting, elevation certificate, substantial damage and substantial improvement, flood insurance and legal issues as well as other important topics.

-EMI also offers various webinar training opportunities on line.
+EMI also offers many more courses in Emmitsburg, around the country and through webinar training opportunities on line.
 For additional information on EMI classes and webinars, please visit EMI's website at www.training.fema.gov/EMICourses/.